jbranchaud/til/workflow/remove-pages-from-a-pdf.md

 qpdf in.pdf --pages .
 1-z,x1 -- out.pdf
 ```

-And one last way, assuming that we are dealing specifically with a two-page PDF,
+And one last way, assuming that I am dealing specifically with a two-page PDF,
 is to use the `rN` syntax where `N` is the number of pages from the back of the
 list. `r1` is the last page, `r2` is the second to last page, and so forth.
 In a
 two-page PDF, `r2` would then refer to the _first_page.